Dr. Jeanna Montgomery

 Lara and her husband welcomed their daughter Eleanor in February 2017.
 She enjoys spending time outdoors, running with Layla, and practicing yoga.

-Jennifer is a Certified Vet Tech, and has been working in the veterinary industry since 2008.
-She has been working with Dr. Montgomery for the last 6 years.
-She joined the team of caring animal professionals at Preston Center Animal Clinic in November 2016, after maternity leave from having the sweetest baby boy, River Wayne.
+Jennifer is a Certified Vet Tech and the Surgical Tech here at PCAC, she has been working in the veterinary industry since 2008.
+She has been working with Dr. Montgomery since 2011.
+She joined the team of caring animal professionals at Preston Center Animal Clinic in November 2016, after maternity leave from having the sweetest little boy, River.

 After being found by an employee during the summer of 2006 as a young, mangy puppy wandering down Marsh Lane (his namesake), Marshall quickly worked his way into the hearts of all who met him, including his future mom, and became the unofficial mascot of the clinic.